 All Members excluding independents have a single vote on any items arising for decision during meetings.

-While the meetings of the Police Pension Board are held in private you can access the agenda for a meeting, or the approved minutes of a meeting by clicking the Minutes and Agenda below
+While the meetings of the Police Pension Board are held in private you can access the approved minutes of a meeting through the publications page of the Board’s website.